IBM/maximo-labs/MkDocs/monitor_alerts_9.1/docs/index.md

-# Welcome to the Maximo Monitor 9.1</br>Monitor Alerts Setup
+# Welcome to the Maximo Monitor 9.1</br>Alerts Setup Lab

 !!! info
     This Maximo Monitor lab demonstrates the setup and track Alerts in the monitor.